Updated: October 25, 2023

 The Imposto Municipal sobre Imóveis (IMI) (Municipal Property Tax or Immovable Property Tax) is an annual tax, and, as a property owner in Portugal, you are required to pay a yearly property tax.
 Every municipality has a separate tax rate, and the municipal legislatures set their own rates.
 Note that the IMI is levied on the property tax value (VPT), not on the price you paid for the property.

-This takes into account criteria that includes the commodities, age, size, and location of the property.
+This takes into account criteria that include the commodities, age, size, and location of the property.
 The amount is determined each year by the municipality where your property is located.

-Generally speaking, property tax rates range from 0.3 percent to 0.5 percent for urban dwellings and up to 0.8 percent for rural properties.
+Generally speaking, the immovable property tax ranges from 0.3 percent to 0.5 percent for urban properties and up to 0.8 percent for rural properties.
+The IMI is paid on an annual basis.
 If the property has been re-valued since 2004, then it will fall between 0.2 percent and 0.5 percent.
 The tax value of the property is normally much lower than the market value of the property, which turns out nicely for the buyer.

 Portuguese municipalities receive funding from the property tax, which is also used to maintain public facilities.
 When you own the property on the last day of the applicable tax year, you are responsible for paying the IMI tax.
 The value of the tax asset (TPV) must be multiplied by the relevant rate in order to determine the IMI tax.

-If your property is located in a rehabilitation area that was subject to rehabilitation works, you are exempt from paying IMI for three years if certain conditions are met.
+If your property is located in a rehabilitation area that was subject to rehabilitation works, you are exempt from paying IMI (Immovable Property Tax) for three years if certain conditions are met.
 The three-year period begins from the year in which the rehabilitation works were concluded.
-There is also the possibility to extend the IMI to five years, should the property be registered as the primary residence.
+There is also the possibility of extending the IMI to five years should the property be registered as the primary residence.